Anthony Reddick

-Anthony Reddick (born December 26, 1985) is a defensive back who is currently a free-agent.
-Reddick was most recently a member of the BC Lions of the Canadian Football League.
+Anthony Reddick (born December 26, 1985) is an American former professional football defensive back who played for the BC Lions of the Canadian Football League (CFL).
 Reddick signed as a free agent with the Lions on April 27, 2010.
 He played college football for the Miami Hurricanes.
 In a 2006 brawl, Reddick swung his helmet as a weapon at players on the opposing team.
 He was one of 31 players suspended for the incident.

-After three seasons with the BC Lions, Reddick was released on March 26, 2013.
+After three seasons with the Lions, Reddick was released on March 26, 2013.